Chris-70/WiFiBinaryClock/README.md

    *  The `DateTime` constructor was modified to accept a new parameter, `is12HourFormat`, which defaults to `false` (24 hour mode).
    *  The `RTC_DS3231::adjust()` and `RTC_DS1307::adjust()` methods were modified to write the 12 hour mode to the RTC chips if the `is12HourFormat()` returns `true` or if the optional parameter `use12HourFormat` is set to `true`.
 2. Added full support to set the __starting day of the week__ in the `DateTime` class at compile time.
 The original implementation defined May 1st, 2000 as the epoch for calculating the weekday as this date was a Monday.
-   *  This was extended this concept to match every day of the week with the first corresponding month in the year 2000 where the 1st fell on that weekday.
+   *  This extended the concept to match every day of the week with the first corresponding month in the year 2000 where the 1st fell on that weekday.
       This matches the weekday with the RTC that doesn't define a starting weekday just that they are consecutive from 1 - 7 (0 - 6 in DateTime).
    *  The developer just needs to modify the `#define FIRST_WEEKDAY "Mon"` line in the [`DateTime.h`][datetime_h] file to the desired starting weekday.
       The choices are: `"Mon"`, `"Tue"`, `"Wed"`, `"Thu"`, `"Fri"`, `"Sat"`, and `"Sun"`.
 The default is `"Mon"` which matches the original implementation.